 Nidhi is Senior Research Officer at HADRI.
 She holds a Master’s degree in Development Studies from University of Sussex, UK, and is presently pursuing her Doctor of Philosophy research at Western Sydney University focussing on “Child malnutrition in South Asia”.
 She has experience of working in India and Australia on issues of public health, nutrition and community mobilisation.
 In India, she has worked with the national government, as well as with international organisations such as CARE, Public Health Resource Network and UNICEF.
 Her work is primarily focussed on promoting community mobilisation and participation strategies for improved maternal and child health and nutrition outcomes.
 She worked on applied research projects and developed and delivered context relevant trainings across remote rural parts of India.
 In Australia she has worked with vulnerable migrant communities on issues of settlement, health and access to services.
 Presently, Nidhi’s research work is across public health, nutrition, and development studies.
 Her research interests include research methodologies across social sciences, public health and nutrition.

-HADRI Adjunct Research Fellows
+HADRI Members and Adjunct Research Fellows